barricklab/breseq/src/doc/gd_format.rst

 * **before**\ =\ *<mutation_id>* or **after**\ =\ *<mutation_id>*

    Apply this mutation before or after another mutation.
 For example, did a base substitution occur after a region was duplicated, thus it is only in one copy or did it occur before the duplication, thus altering both copies?
 Did a base substitution happen before a deletion, hiding a mutation that should be included in any phylogenetic inference?
-The **before**.
-When neither of these attributes is present, mutations will be applied in the order in which they appear in the file.
+When neither of these attributes is present, mutations will be applied in order according to their genomic positions.

 * **nested_within**\ =\ *<mutation_id>*\ , **nested_copy**\ =\ *<mutation_id>*

    This mutation happens inside of a different mutation.
 These options can specify, for example, that a base substitution happens in the second copy of a duplicated region.
 If **nested_copy** is not provided (because it is unknown), the mutation will be placed arbitrarily in the first copy.
-Currently, **nested_within** must refer to an AMP mutation.
+Currently, **nested_within** must refer to an AMP mutation or a MOB mutation (in which case it refers to the target site duplication).

 Evidence Types
 ++++++++++++++++++++++